How to Find a Supportive Pillow for Neck Pain Relief

 When you finally hit the hay after an exhausting day, you want the weight to lift from your shoulders, letting you drift off to sleep with ease.
 But all too often, the relief never comes.
 Instead of finding comfort and support, your neck feels even worse when you lay down.

-All of your bedding products contribute to a comfortable night sleep—from a supportive mattress to bamboo sheets that are soft and cooling.
-However your pillow can be the main culprit for neck strain and pain.
+All of your bedding products contribute to a comfortable night sleep.
+However, your pillow can be the main culprit for neck strain and pain.
 If your pillow allows your neck to fall out of alignment with your spine, it can aggregate existing pain and make it difficult to fall asleep.
 The lack of support may also leave you feeling sore throughout the next day.

 Fortunately, using a pillow that cradles your head and enforces alignment gives your neck time to rest and restore.
 There are a lot of inventive pillows available that fit the bill, you just have to know what to look for.